shubham72-73/30DaysOfJavaScript/30DaysOfJavaScript/01-Introduction.md

 Javascript is both scripting and programming language that allows you to implement complex features on web pages.
 99% of the websites uses JavaScript as their client-side language.
 However, it can be used for both Client-Side (Frontend) and Server-Side (Backend).

 ## Features of JavaScript
-- JavaScript is a light-weight scripting language.
-- One point to remember that, JavaScript is a synchronous, single-threaded programming language.
+- JavaScript is a synchronous, single-threaded programming language.
 However, there are some techniques to perform asynchronous tasks.
-- Works for Client as well as Server side.
+(We'll discuss about it in later chapters)
 - It is an Interpreted Language.
-- It provides more control in Web Browsers.
-We can run JavaScript code directly from our Browser using built-in console.
+- It is an Object Oriented programming language.
+- Functions are the heart of JavaScript and are treated as First-class citizen.
+- JavaScript programmers have access to a large number of libraries to perform different tasks.
+- It has Cross-platform compatibility.
+- JavaScript is a weakly typed language.
+- There is a vast community available to seek help if stuck somewhere.

 ### Note